Dorothy Kuya

 Dorothy Kuya (16 March 1933 – 23 December 2013) was a leading British communist and human rights activist from Liverpool, the co-founder of Teachers Against Racism, and the general secretary of the National Assembly of Women (NAW).
-She was a life-long member of the Communist Party of Great Britain (CPGB), and was most famous for being Liverpool's first community relations officer, and for leading a successful campaign to establish Liverpool's International Slavery Museum.
+She was a life-long member of the Communist Party of Great Britain (CPGB), and is known for being Liverpool's first community relations officer and for leading a successful campaign to establish the International Slavery Museum in Liverpool.
 During the mid-1980s, Kuya served as the chair of the London housing association Ujima, during which time it became the largest black-led social enterprise in Europe.

 The Director of National Museums Liverpool described her as "Liverpool's greatest fighter against racism and racial intolerance" and "one of the country's leading figures in combating inequality."

 Early life

-Dorothy Kuya was born in Toxteth, Liverpool, on 16 March 1933; her father was a black man from Sierra Leone and her mother was a white British woman and native "Liverpudlian".
-Her father disappeared and her mother remarried a young Nigerian man whom Dorothy regarded as her father and took his second name, Kuya.
-Dorothy grew up in Liverpool 8, a working-class area, which was one of the oldest black communities in Britain.
-The Kuya family and their neighbours suffered heavy racial discrimination and the worst housing and unemployment levels in the city.
-When remembering her childhood, Dorothy Kuya recalled: "You'd be hard pressed to find a Black face in Liverpool city centre only twenty minutes away by foot."
-Despite the overwhelming poverty, the community was very close-knit and home to many active social clubs that reflected the cultural diversity of its resident.
+Dorothy Kuya was born in Toxteth, Liverpool, on 16 March 1933; her father was a black man from Sierra Leone and her mother was a white British woman.
+After her father disappeared, her mother remarried and Dorothy took her step-father's surname.
+Dorothy grew up in Liverpool 8, a working-class area and one of the oldest black communities in Britain.

-The poverty, racism and unemployment that Kuya experienced growing up in Liverpool inspired her to become a communist.
-She attended her first meeting of the Young Communist League (YCL) at 13 years old, going on to join the League and its parent party the Communist Party of Great Britain (CPGB) in the 1940s.
-She became an active member, selling the Daily Worker on Liverpool streets and addressing communist meetings as a speaker.
-One of her proudest memories of her activism as a young YCL and CPGB member was greeting American civil rights leader Paul Robeson with a bouquet of flowers during his tour of Britain in 1949.
-Working with the CPGB also brought her into contact with Pablo Picasso, who was a frequent guest of British communists.
+At age 13, Kuya joined the Young Communist League, due to her awareness of the poverty, racism and unemployment in Liverpool.
+She went on to join the Communist Party of Great Britain (CPGB) in the 1940s.
+She became an active member, selling the Daily Worker on Liverpool streets and speaking at meetings.
+In 1949, she greeted American civil rights leader Paul Robeson with a bouquet of flowers during his tour of Britain.